ma-ji/css/docs/assignments.md

 1. Create a running instance on [ChameleonCloud](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
 2. Install [Anaconda Python](https://www.anaconda.com/distribution/).
 3. Run a [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html) server with:
-    1. Password, so that only you can access the Jupyter interface.
+    (a).
+Password, so that only you can access the Jupyter interface.
-    2. SSL (i.e., "https" instead of "http"), so that the communication between you and the server is encrypted.
+    (b).
+SSL (i.e., "https" instead of "http"), so that the communication between you and the server is encrypted.
 4. Login your Jupyter Notebook server through web-browser.
 5. [Save an image of your instance](https://chameleoncloud.readthedocs.io/en/latest/technical/images.html), submit screenshots through Canvas showing: 1) instance image is saved successfully, and 2) Jupyter server is started successfully.
 6. After submission, release your IP and server to other users (if you don't plan to use the instance).